-Michael Jordan has been in the news a lot because he recently turned 50 years old.
-There's an in depth profile of his life and career from EPSN that I'll share with you in a moment.
+Michael Jordan was in the news a lot when he turned 50 years old.
+There was an in-depth profile of his life and career from EPSN that I’ll share with you in a moment.

 It boils down to one simple reason:

 Just like you read what I write to pick up tips, strategies, and “clues” to how to succeed in case interviews, consulting, and, to some extent, life, I do the exact same thing by reading about and learning from others.

 I have found that the underlying principles of success in one field are very transferable to other fields.

 The Michael Jordan profile I’ll share with you in a second is fascinating.

 First, you have to realize Michael Jordan is over 50 years old.
 He hasn’t played professional basketball in a decade or so.